CenturyLinkCloud/PublicKB/Servers/using-owncloud-with-rdbs.md

 ownCloud is a personal productivity powerhouse.
 It gives you universal access to all your files, contacts, calendars and bookmarks across all of your devices.
 Unlike many of the shared repository services out there, with ownCloud, you have your own, private repo.
 However, just like the public repo companies, with ownCloud you can share your files with friends and co-workers.
 If you need it, ownCloud even integrates with other storage providers.
 Best of all, ownCloud is open source and free!

 ### Description
-This CenturyLink Cloud knowledge article provides a walkthrough to install and configure ownCloud on the Linux platform (from scratch and Blueprint), customize ownCloud to utilize CenturyLink Cloud's Relational DB Service, SMTP Relay and Object Storage.
+This CenturyLink Cloud knowledge article provides a walkthrough to install and configure ownCloud on the Linux platform (from scratch and Blueprint), customize ownCloud to utilize CenturyLink Cloud's Relational DB Service and Object Storage.

 For more information, please visit [http://owncloud.org](//owncloud.org)